Project Length Custom Length

 WHITE HEART BEADS

-These are not heart shaped beads but transparent beads with an opaque white core, and a white lined hole.
+These are not heart shaped beads but transparent beads with an opaque white core resulting in a white lined hole.
 The outer part of the bead is coloured.
 This type of bead has been produced since the 15th century and the majority of white hearts available today are Antique.

 Above is a yellow vintage white heart bead.